 Every opportunity should be taken to return the complaint to the Student Community Standards Committee for reconsideration, where possible.
-On appeal by any party to the complaint, the Vice Provost or VP/Campus Director or the Student Community Standards Committee (by majority vote) may support or change a decision, increase, decrease or modify a sanction.
+On appeal by any party to the complaint, the Provost or the Student Community Standards Committee (by majority vote) may support or change a decision, increase, decrease or modify a sanction.
 An appeal is not a rehearing, though witnesses may be called or parties questioned as necessary.
 The reviewing body will be deferential to the original decision maker, making changes to the finding only where there is clear error and to the sanction only if a compelling justification to do so exists.

 During Emergency Administrative Leave, the University administration will conduct a timely investigation.
 Students will remain on an administrative leave no more than 14 days from the student’s last date of attendance.
 Within that 14-day period, the University administration will follow University procedures for administration of the Student Community Standards and render a decision as to any change in status and/or and sanctions to be imposed by University of the Rockies.
 Students on Emergency Administrative Leave are not permitted to return to campus/site or to participate in University classes or events.